Your sprouting questions, answered.

 Each Forages Sprout Jar Kit comes with everything you need to grow sprouts on a countertop.

-Gasket: A small seal around the lid that prevents leaks.
+Gasket: A seal between the lid and the jar that prevents leaks.

 Made of: Food-grade and BPA-free silicone